plasma-mobile/docs/Development_Setup.md

     * Start plasma

     Plasma-shell now starts automatically on boot!
-XXX: how to restart it manually?
+You can kill the shell and the restart from the terminal after making changes.

-You need to edit ~/.config/plasma-org.kde.satellite.phone-appletsrc to contain:
+Note: You need to edit ~/.config/plasma-org.kde.satellite.phone-appletsrc to contain:

    [Containments][1]
    activityId=//leave the existing value unchanged